Working with the Web Team Frequently Asked Questions (FAQ) - Web Center

 Q. What is the Web Team?
 Who is on the Web Team?

-The Web Team consists of the College's Web Designer and, well, no one else at this time.
+The Web Team consists of the College's Web Designer.
 From June 2002 through May 2004, a student assistant worked part-time on the Web Team to assist with the initial conversion of websites to the standard design templates.

 The best ways to communicate content and/or updates for your web pages to the Web Team are: